DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 * The sets of manacles
 * The wooden chest containing the holy symbol, holy water, perfume, antitoxin, rope, tinderbox, steel mirror, wooden stake, and spyglass
 * The spell scrolls
-* The map of Barovia
+* The map of Barovia (which shows only the roads and settlements of Barovia, and no longer shows all the locations marked on the adventure's map of Barovia)

 If the players enter the wagon by means of the door instead of the trapdoor, Ezmerelda's chicken squawks angrily at them until they depart.